Custom 5-globe Branching Bubble in brushed brass with clear globes and gold foil Photo by Lauren Coleman

 Mary Wallis, Senior Designer

-VISIT US IN BOSTON LAS is now at the Boston Design Center Monday & Friday by appointment Tues / Wed / Thurs 9am-5pm Schedule an appointment here
+VISIT US IN BOSTON LAS is now at the Boston Design Center Monday-Friday 10am-5pm Schedule an appointment here

 Some Relationships are Better than Others